ARYANK-08/aiwitharyan/Django ORM's/readme.md

-### Django Models: Understanding Database Models in Django
+# Django ORM's : The beauty of Django with SQL

 In Django, **models** are essential to define the structure and behavior of the data you are storing.
 Each model maps to a single **database table**, and every model is represented as a Python class that subclasses `django.db.models.Model`.
 Each attribute of the model represents a field in the database.